-- The Family and Medical Leave Act ("FMLA") gives eligible workers the right to take unpaid, jobprotected leave to care for their own "serious health condition" (among other purposes).9 Postpartum depression may be considered a "serious health condition" under the FMLA.10 Learn more here. - Am I covered?
+- The Family and Medical Leave Act ("FMLA") gives eligible workers the right to take unpaid, job-protected leave to care for their own "serious health condition" (among other purposes).
+Postpartum depression may be considered a "serious health condition" under the FMLA.
+Learn more here. - Am I covered?
 You are covered if you work for an employer with 50 or more employees within a 75-mile radius of one another, you have worked for your employer for at least one year, and you have worked at least 1,250 hours in the prior 12 months. - How much unpaid leave can I take?
-You can take up to 12 weeks total of FMLA leave per year. - Under the Americans with Disabilities Act ("ADA"), you may also have the right to unpaid leave as a reasonable accommodation, unless such leave would create an undue hardship for your employer.
-For more information about ADA coverage and eligibility, see "Do I have the right to an accommodation?" above. - In addition, you may have rights under state or local law, depending on where you work: - Medical leave or temporary disability insurance: If your state or locality has a pregnancy leave law,11 (paid or unpaid) medical leave law, or short-term disability law, you may be entitled to job-protected leave and/or partial wage replacement for time-off due to postpartum depression.
+You can take up to 12 weeks total of FMLA leave per vear. - Under the Pregnant Workers Fairness Act ("PWFA"), you may also have the right to unpaid leave as a reasonable accommodation, unless such leave would create an undue hardship for your employer.
+For more information about PWFA coverage and eligibility, see "Do I have the right to an accommodation?" above. - Under the Americans with Disabilities Act ("ADA"), you may also have the right to unpaid leave as a reasonable accommodation, unless such leave would create an undue hardship for your employer.
+For more information about ADA coverage and eligibility, see "Do I have the right to an accommodation?" above. - In addition, you may have rights under state or local law, depending on where you work: - Medical leave or temporary disability insurance: If your state or locality has a pregnancy leave law, 13 (paid or unpaid) medical leave law, or short-term disability law, you may have the right to job-protected leave and/or partial wage replacement for time-off due to postpartum depression.
 Such leave (whether paid or unpaid) is usually a longer-term leave of up to a few months (though it can often be taken in smaller increments).
-Learn more here. - Paid sick leave: If your state or locality has a paid sick leave law, you may be entitled to paid sick time for time-off due to postpartum depression.
+Learn more here.

+- Paid sick leave: If your state or locality has a paid sick leave law, you may be entitled to paid sick time for time-off due to postpartum depression.
 A paid sick time law typically provides short-term time off, often in increments of hours or days.
-Learn more here.
+Learn more here. - Pregnant workers fairness act: If your state or locality has passed a pregnant workers' fairness law, you may have an affirmative right to unpaid leave as a reasonable accommodation for pregnancy, childbirth, and related medical conditions.